You found a Pelosi comment that you printed to me on the Supreme Court decision?

 I've got mixed emotions about hearing you say this.

-On the one hand, I'm happy that you are mad about it and that you're uh informed and and mature enough to understand it, but I'm enraged that you have to hear about it.
+On the one hand, I'm happy that you are mad about it and that you're informed and mature enough to understand it, but I'm enraged that you have to hear about it.

-And you have to uh experience uh the the feelings that you do.
+And you have to experience the feelings that you do.

-I I don't uh don't know if I could do it in the limited amount of busy broadcast time we have here, but the best way to understand it is is that the people in that court and and who think like them in the Democratic Party and elsewhere in the country literally believe that the biggest enemy we face is George W. Bush and the United States government.
+But the best way to understand it is that the people in that court and who think like them in the Democratic Party and elsewhere in the country literally believe that the biggest enemy we face is George W. Bush and the United States government.

 It is not the terrorists who attacked us on 9-11 and those who'd like to continue those kinds of attacks.